thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ## Notes on building

-It is advised to test components of the Cognifly as you built it.
+It is advised to go through the software setup as you build the Cognifly, to test the components.
 For instance, as soon as you solder the optical flow to the FC, check on INAV that there are no hardware health issues.
 You can also test that the raspberry pi can connect to the FC, using the cognifly-controller script (just by connecting the FC to your computer) after having connected the rapsberry pi and the FC.

 ## Building the drone